Signals, Calls, and Marches: Content

 The album's first track is "That's When I Reach for My Revolver," which features a singable, anthemic chorus that helped make it one of the band's most popular songs.

 Though Mission of Burma's live performances were characterized by noise and chaos, Signals, Calls, and Marches has a notably "cleaner" sound in comparison to the band's live performances and subsequent recordings.
-Marc Masters of Pitchfork called this different sound "somewhat misrepresentative" of the band, as "[Producer Richard] Harte's production cleaned up the band's brutally loud live sound."
+Some decades after its release, Marc Masters of Pitchfork would call this different sound "somewhat misrepresentative" of the band, as "[Producer Richard] Harte's production cleaned up the band's brutally loud live sound."
 Guitarist Roger Miller noted that the sound probably helped the band become more accessible, recalling:

 We played a show in Cleveland ('81 or '82) and we were on the street in front of the club.
 A girl came up to us and said how much she was looking forward to the show, and that she loved "That's When I Reach for My Revolver".
 We thought we were golden.
 However, once we started playing, people backed up against the wall and after the first song did not applaud or respond to us one bit, even after we started heckling them.
 Even when we played "Revolver".
 So, it is quite probably true that the "mild-mannered" recording we made on Signals reached more people than if we recorded it in a more furious or noisy fashion.